-With growing popularity of rideshare services, companies like Lyft vs. Uber are gradually edging out regular taxi services in major cities.
+With the growing popularity of rideshare services, companies like Lyft vs. Uber are gradually edging out regular taxi services in major cities.

 Owing to the various benefits that customers get from these cab-on-call services, they are choosing them more than regular taxis.